 - 1. Support for hardware depends on hardware level and availability.
 See Chapter 3, "What Is New or Changed in z/VM V5.3," on page 7.
-For detailed information on hardware capabilities, requirements, and availability, refer to the appropriate Hardware Announcement. - 2.
+For detailed information on hardware capabilities, requirements, and availability, see the appropriate Hardware Announcements. - 2.
 In some cases, the CP support is available only to guests.